bazelbuild/rules_python/README.md

 ### Toolchain registration

-To register a hermetic Python toolchain rather than rely on a system-install interpreter for runtime execution, you can add to the `WORKSPACE` file:
+To register a hermetic Python toolchain rather than rely on a system-installed interpreter for runtime execution, you can add to the `WORKSPACE` file:

 ```python
 load("@rules_python//python:repositories.bzl", "python_register_toolchains")